New World Screwworm Detected in U.S. Traveler

 Animal health officials stress that the swift response in this case highlights the effectiveness of surveillance and coordination efforts between human and animal health agencies in protecting both public health and America's livestock.

-Source: Western Ag Network & NCBA
+Source: Western Ag Network, DTN & NCBA